dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 | `Source` | `ShellNavigationSource` | The type of navigation that occurred. |

 > [!IMPORTANT]
 > The `OnNavigating` method is called when the `Navigating` event fires.
 Similarly, the `OnNavigated` method is called when the `Navigated` event fires.
-Both methods can be overridden in your `Shell` subclass to intercept navigation requests.
+Both methods can be overridden in your <xref:Microsoft.Maui.Controls.Shell> subclass to intercept navigation requests.

 The `ShellNavigatedEventArgs` and `ShellNavigatingEventArgs` classes both have `Source` properties, of type `ShellNavigationSource`.
 This enumeration provides the following values: